rhaiscript/rhai-doc/README.md

 ### Configuration parameters

 - `name`: The name of the project.
 It's the title that shows up on the documentation pages.
-- `colour`: RGB value of the theme colour for the generated docs.
+- `color`: RGB values of the theme color for the generated docs.
 - `index`: The main [MarkDown] file that will become `index.html`.
 - `root`: The root part of the URLs generated as part of the documentation.
 - `icon`: The location of a custom icon file, if any.